 Whatever option you end up going with, make sure you begin with the end goal in mind and have a clear plan for how you will pay down the loan, how long it will take, and what back up plans you need to put in place if you have lean months in your business.

-Thank you for a question, I get it a lot!
+Thank you for this question, I get it a lot!
 It’s about prioritizing your bills, tracking your spending, and putting the credit cards away.

 If you need to only make minimum payments on your credit cards while you focus on studying and can only work part time, that’s totally fine.
 Don’t beat yourself up over having to pay interest or feeling like you were irresponsible.
 What’s done is done, so try not to feel guilty or freak out if you’re not paying everything off in one go.
 Remember, everyone has their own reasons and circumstances for getting into debt.